shreyagupta2718/Daily-Planner-App/README.md

  corresponding height
 - As a user, I want to be able to move a block from the brain-dump to the schedule and vice-versa
 - As a user, I want to be able to delete a block from the brain-dump
+- As a user, I want to be able to save my brain-dump and schedule to file (if I so choose)
+- As a user, I want to be able to be able to load my brain-dump and schedule from file (if I so choose)